saulpierotti/markdown_notebook/ADS_IL.md

 				EnQueue(Q,nv)
 				nv.discovered = True
 ```
+* Complexity analysis on an adjacency list
+	* Each vertex is put in the queue once, since it is put in only when WHITE and it is marked as GREY before being put in
+	* The queue operations take $O(1)$, and I do V of them, so $O(V)$
+	* The adjacency list of v is scanned only when v is dequeued, so once
+	* The sum of the lenght of the adjacency lists is $\Theta(E)$ with E the number of edges
+	* The time spent scanning the adjacency lists is therefore $O(E)$
+	* The toal time is therefore $O(V+E)$
+* Complexity analysis on an adjacency matrix
+	* Here there are the same considerations as above, but
+	* For computing the adjacency set I need to scan the respective row of the matrix, so $O(V)$
 * The time complexity is $O(n+m)$ in an adjacency list and $O(n^2)$ in an adjacency matrix

 #### Depth-first search (DFS)